AdguardTeam/CodeGuidelines/Go/Go.md

     ```go
     err = f()
     if err != nil {
-        // Don’t wrap the error, because it’s informative enough as is.
+        // Don't wrap the error, because it's informative enough as is.
         return err
     }
     ```

 - <a href="#li-17e872ff" id="li-17e872ff" name="li-17e872ff">§</a> Avoid having multiple errors in a function.
 In situations when it’s not feasible, use meaningful names.
 For example, `closeErr` for errors from `Close()` or `testErr` for subtest errors.

-- <a href="#li-9e172a2e" id="li-9e172a2e" name="li-9e172a2e">§</a> Avoid using the word `error` inside error messages.
+- <a href="#li-9e172a2e" id="li-9e172a2e" name="li-9e172a2e">§</a> Avoid using the word “error” inside error messages.

     ```go
     // BAD!